fair-software/howfairis/README.rst

     # upload to test pypi instance
     twine upload --repository-url https://test.pypi.org/legacy/ dist/*

-    # In a new terminal, without venv
+    # In a new terminal, without an activated venv or a venv3 directory
+    cd $(mktemp -d --tmpdir howfairis-test.XXXXXX)

     # check you don't have an existing howfairis
+    which howfairis
     python3 -m pip uninstall howfairis

     # install in user space from test pypi instance: